-CO1 Recall importance of Tribological phenomenon Remember CO2 Explain the application of Lubricants as per the requirements.
-Understand CO3 Identify different areas of Industrial Tribology.
-Apply CO4 Explain the friction, different laws of friction and topology of surfaces.
-Understand CO5 Illustrate wear processes, wear theory, behavior of metals and non-metals and different instruments.
-Understand CO6 Outline the properties of lubricants, and their different types like solid, dry and gas lubrication Understand
+- CO1 Recall importance of Tribological phenomenon - CO2 Explain the application of Lubricants as per the requirements. - CO3 Identify different areas of Industrial Tribology. - CO4 Explain the friction, different laws of friction and topology of surfaces. - CO5 Illustrate wear processes, wear theory, behavior of metals and different instruments. - CO6 Outline the properties of lubricants, and their different types like solid, dry and gas lubrication

-MODULE -I: SURFACE INTERACTION AND FRICTION (09)
+MODULE -I: Surface Interaction and Friction (09)